ethereumdegen/ens-domain-indexer/README.md

 Config - Contains the config file for vibegraph which includes contract addresses (for indexing)

-Indexers - Containers the indexer files which are scripts that process emitted events in order to store them into mongoDB as custom records
+Indexers - Contains the indexer files which are scripts that process emitted events in order to store them into mongoDB as custom records

 Models - Contains the MongoDB model files